cmharlow/rialto-wiki/[WIP]Vitro-Data-Ingest-Options.md

 **Sample code:**

 https://github.com/wcmc-its/vivo-import-data/blob/master/vivo-import-data/src/main/java/org/vivoweb/harvester/connectionfactory/JenaConnectionFactory.java

-Note: turning off indexing when running a bulk update.

 ## 5. Load data as a filegraph
 Anything put in the `abox/firsttime` or `tbox/firsttime` directories will get loaded into the store the first time (hence the name) - i.e. when those models are empty or on startup.
 The obvious downfall here is that it would require an application restart every time we want the data loaded.